-MGED 4050 Humannies Methous for Midule Grades Education 3-0-3 Prerequisite: Admission to the MGED professional program.
-Designed to exa mine the teaching of humanities methods in middle grades.
+MGED 4030 Humanities Methods for Middle Grades Education 3-0-3 Prerequisite: Admission to the MGED professional program.
+Designed to examine the teaching of humanities methods in middle grades.
 Emphasis on how to facilitate students' acquisition and application of reading skills and other communication/literacy skills, and social studies concepts/skills in present and future community.
-Established pract tices and innovations investigated.
-Part of professional program, and all courses in Block A taken together.
-MGED 4050 Science and Mathematics Methods for Middle Grades Education 3-0- 3 Prerequisite: Admission to the MGED professional program.
-Designed to exa mine the teaching of science and mathematics methods in middle grades.
-Emphasis on mid dle level students acquisition and application of science and mathematics content, process, problem solving skills, and content standards.
-Part of professional program and all courses in Block A must be taken together.
-MGED 4600 Practicum in Middle Grades Education 0-0-3 Prerequisites: Admission to teacher education and hired on a provisional cer tificate.
+Established practices and innovations investigated.
+Part of professional program, and all courses in Block A must be taken together.
+3-0-3 MGED 4050 Science and Mathematics Methods for Middle Grades Education 3-0-3 Promoving to the MCED professional program.
+Designed to examine the must be taken together.
+MGED 4600 Practicum in Middle Grades Education 0-0-3 Prerequisites: Admission to teacher education and hired on a p provisional certificate.
 MGED 4620 Apprenticeship in Middle Grades Teaching 0-0-1 Prerequisite: Admission to the MGED professional program.
 MGED 4790 Student Teaching in the Middle Grades 0-0-10 Prerequisites: Completion of all course work and a 2.5 GPA.
 MGED 4800 Professional Practices Seminar 2-0- 2 Prerequisites: Completion of all course work and a 2.5 GPA.
 Corequisite: MGED 4790.
-Reflection of educational practices and refinement of concepts emanating f from student teaching experience MGED 4900 Directed Study in Middle Grades Education 1-0-1 to 3-0-3 Prerequisites: Senior Standing and a 3.0 GPA Opportunity for intensive individual l study in
+Reflection of educational practices and refinement of concepts emanating from student teaching experience 1-0-1 to 3-0-3 MGED 4900 Directed Study in Middle Grades Education 1-0-1 to 3-0-3 Prerequisites: Senior Standing and a 3.0 GPA.
+Opportunity for intensive individual study in student's field of specialization of an area peculiar to his or her needs.